defoe-code/CDCS_Text_Mining_Lab/Round1_Requirements/Galina/Readme.md

 Two queries are proposed:
 -	Searches based on years and taxonomy terms relating to epidemics
--	Searches based on years and taxonomy for economic consequences
+-	Searches based on years and taxonomy for economic consequences (*not covered during the project*)

 Results will be compared to be if there are any correlations of results.